dimitrov8/dimitrov8/README.md

   </p>
   <p>
     Feel free to get in touch for new projects, collaborations, or discussions on technology.
-Whether you’re seeking a collaborator for your next project or want to dive into the latest trends in development, don’t hesitate to reach out.
+Whether you’re seeking a <strong>collaborator</strong> for your next project or want to dive into the latest trends in development, don’t hesitate to reach out.
   </p>
 </div>